 α-Bulnesene is known to exhibit the following activity:

-α-Guaiene is known to exhibit the following:
+α-Guaiene is known to exhibit the following activity:

 Caryophyllene is known to exhibit the following activity:

-Used topically after dilution in a carrier oil or in a skin care product, Patchouli Essential Oil can deodorize body odours, soothe inflammation, fight water retention, break up cellulite, relieve constipation, promote weight loss, facilitate the faster healing of wounds by stimulating the growth of new skin, moisturize rough and chapped skin, and reduce the appearance of blemishes, cuts, bruises and scars.
+Used topically after dilution in a carrier oil or in a skincare product, Patchouli Essential Oil can deodorize body odors, soothe inflammation, fight water retention, break up cellulite, relieve constipation, promote weight loss, facilitate the faster healing of wounds by stimulating the growth of new skin, moisturize rough and chapped skin, and reduce the appearance of blemishes, cuts, bruises and scars.
 It is known to fight infections that contribute to fevers, thereby reducing body temperatures.
 It can also relieve discomfort associated with digestive issues.
 By boosting circulation and thus increasing oxygen to the organs and cells, it helps the body retain a healthy-looking, youthful appearance.
 Patchouli Oil’s astringent properties help prevent the early onset of sagging skin and hair loss.
 This tonic oil improves metabolic functions by toning and strengthening the liver, stomach, and intestines and regulating proper excretion, which leads to an immune system boost that protects against infection and encourages alertness.

 Used in aromatherapy, it is known to eliminate unpleasant odors in the environment and to balance emotions.
 The sedative scent stimulates the release of pleasure hormones, namely serotonin, and dopamine, thereby improving negative moods and enhancing the feeling of relaxation.
 It is believed to work as an aphrodisiac by stimulating sensual energy and boosting the libido.
 When diffused at night, Patchouli Essential Oil can encourage restful sleep, which can, in turn, improve mood, cognitive function, and metabolism.